Ocean County Restraining Orders

 A restraining order is a legal order that prevents an abuser or would-be abuser from getting in touch or physically coming into contact with the victim and other members of his or her family who are protected by the order.

 If the victim and the abuser live in the same place of residence, the court can also order the abuser to move out, regardless of who owns or pays for the residence.
 With a restraining order, the court may also order the abuser to provide financial support to the victim and their children (through child support).
+An Ocean County restraining order attorney can help you seek the remedies that you need.

 The abuser may also be ordered to pay for other expenses that may be related to the abuse, such as medical treatment, loss of income, moving expenses, lawyer’s fees, household bills and other damages.
 If necessary, the abuser could also be obliged by the court to seek professional help, such as counseling and anger management, or treatment for drug/alcohol dependence.